 Geology and ore deposits.-The country rock is the pre-Cambrian gneiss and schist.
 The fissure vein containing the principal part of the deposits strikes N. 20° E. and dips about 70° ESE.
 The croppings, which in part are prominent, form a reef of iron-stained, firmly cemented quartz breccia.
 The vein is best exposed in the north drift.
 It is about $2\frac{1}{2}$ feet in average width and contains gold-bearing normal vein quartz, locally crushed, recemented, and iron-stained.
-Associated with it on either side is a sheet of pale grayish or whitish of the mine than in the oxide zone near the surface.
-Its run of mine, roughly computed from a record of the output from October 10, 1885, to March 6, 1901, is about as follows: Silver 160 ounces and gold 2 ounces to the ton; lead, 12 to 20 per cent.
+Associated with it on either side is a sheet of pale grayish or whitish gouge.
+The vein is said to yield good values throughout, the average being about \$10 in gold to the ton, but the honeycombed quartz is the richest part of it.